Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 #### Mobile Interaction

-The below table identifies the valid values of mobile method of interaction.
+The below table identifies the valid values of `mobileInteraction`.

 | Value | Description |
 |-------|-------------|